Wishing a peaceful and healing Christmas to you all.

 However, instead of painting a monochrome, I decided to see how painting an egg tempera icon on paper would turn out.
 The drawing above is taken from one of Aidan Hart’s icons of St Francis.
 This is the traced outline over the pencil sketch which I made from his prototype which you can see here.

 I can’t find any record photos of the underpainting on paper but it would have been with thin layers of Terre Verte pigment and a few washes of the Yellow Ochre Maimeri mixed with a tiny dash of English Red Ochre, applied in thin washes.

-Instead of photos of my process on paper, I can share the process on a gessoed board as I followed exactly the same steps.
+The process on paper is the same as on a gessoed board – I followed exactly the same steps.